Academic and Cultural Advantages

 For example, our sections of “Survey of Art and Architecture in Italy” often meet out in the city of Rome, where you’ll learn about historical landmarks such as the Pantheon and St. Peter’s by exploring them with your professor—all while meeting a core requirement.
 Courses abroad often focus on experiential learning, whether through site visits, Academic Service-Learning, or city-based projects.
 It’s just another way to help immerse you and make the most of your experience, focusing your time on the amazing places where you’ll live and study.

 Dynamic and Interactive ClassesImagine sitting outside the Coliseum under the sunny Italian sky, drawing a piece of history as part of your “Italian Sketchbook” class.
-Or maybe you’re more interested in our Paris course on “Economics of Poverty & Income Inequality”, through which you’ll tackle complex social issues before heading out into the streets to feed the hungry?
+Or maybe you’re more interested in our Limerick course on “The Impact of Migration on the European Economy”, through which you’ll tackle complex social issues before heading out into the streets to feed the hungry?
 No matter the subject, our courses offer you local context — firmly embedded in the host city — for understanding the global framework of each discipline.

 Our New York City departments, chairs, and faculty select their local colleagues based on their area of expertise, teaching excellence, and education — the majority of our professors have terminal degrees.
 Best of all, we ensure small class size to foster great in-class discussions and strong academic quality.